ddprrt/ddprrt.github.io/src/content/_posts/2021-03-02-typescript-typing-catch-clauses.md

 But hey, since you know about every error that can happen, wouldn't be a proper union type with all possible "throwables" work just as well?
 In theory, yes.
 In practice, there is no way to tell which types the exception will have.

 Next to all your user-defined exceptions and errors, the system might throw errors when something is wrong with the memory when it encountered a type mismatch or one of your functions has been undefined.
+A simple function call could exceed your call stack and cause the infamous *stack overflow*.

 The broad set of possible values, the single `catch` clause, and the uncertainty of errors that happen only allow two possible types for `e`: `any` and `unknown`.